 Whether you’re cooking your chicken in the oven or the slow cooker, the key to cooking it well (and avoiding dry tasteless meat!) is in the preparation.

 Preparation for this recipe means three things:

 - Seasoning.
-Chicken is quite a bland meat on its own so you need to do a bit of work to add some depth of flavour.
+Chicken to a chef is like a blank canvas to an artist – you need to do a bit of work to add some depth of flavour.
 This recipe has all the ingredients for creating a simple rub which infuses a delicious flavour over the chicken.

 - Liquid.
 Always a talking point when slow cooking.
 Many recipes tell you to cook big chunks of meat (like a whole chicken) with minimal liquid.
 We have actually experienced better results by adding a little stock to the pot.
 The steam generated really adds to that juicy and tender texture when it’s cooked – which is half the point of slow cooking!
 Ensure that the liquid reaches the top of the chicken wing for extra moist meat.

 - Cooking time.
 We have a number of different slow cookers and there are variances in how hot they cook.
 Take the listed cooking time as a guide and adjusting accordingly.
 Use a meat thermometer for the most accurate cooking.

 Get all of these aspects right and you are on to a winner!